 Named after its creator Ernst Maelberg

-Players must be able to ride both velocities to enter the station, but as this is rarely possible a carefully-planned Maelberg Variance can often be more effective than any standard block.
+Players must be able to ride both velocities to enter the station - rarely is this the case, and a carefully planned Maelberg Variance can often be more effective than any standard Block.